Learning Terraform to Deploy an Nginx Server

 terraform destroy -auto-approve

+This single command removes all resources, including the EC2 instance.
 Hope this guide helps you quickly understand the Terraform process for deploying infrastructure on AWS.